10 tips for student housing

 8. Accept that your first home may be temporary: There is no rule that you have to stay in your first home all through your studies.
 Be prepared to accept temporary solutions to start with, such as short sub-leases.
 Your requirements may change, and new opportunities can arise.

-9. Join forces with others: Consider the option of starting in a shared flat or flatshare.
+9. Join forces with others: Consider the option of starting with a room in a flatshare.
 This will expand your opportunities, and make it easier for you to socialise.
 But always remember to check with your landlord whether sharing is permitted, before you move in.

 10. Parents' buying?
-Talk to your bank: If your family is considering buying a flat for you, there are a number of financial and personal matters that you should consider carefully.
-It's a good idea to start by talking to your bank, who will be able to guide you.
+Talk to your bank: If your family is considering buying a flat for you, it's a good idea to start by talking to your bank, who can guide you.
+In certain apartments and housing associations there may be special conditions or rules for parents buying a home for their child.